 Each functional area within IT can benefit from building its own roadmap and sharing it with the rest of the team.
 You can also create a portfolio roadmap to show projects across different IT groups such as:

 Engineering and quality assurance (QA)

 You are responsible for building and maintaining the technical capabilities your organization needs.
 This is how IT teams deliver value to internal and external customers alike.
-If you are looking for purpose-built roadmapping software, consider trying Aha!
-Roadmaps free for 30 days.
-IT teams need these types of robust tools to create beautiful roadmaps, manage resources, and formalize workflows — so you can think strategically and keep delivering exceptional user experiences.

 - Introduction to information technology